Vertafelungen/vertaefelungen/en/public/products/oil-paints/oil-tung/toel.md

 ---
 slug: "toel"
 product_id: "65"
-reference: "TÃL"
+reference: "TÖL"
 titel: "Tung oil varnish"
-kategorie: "Artikel, LeinÃ¶l, TungÃ¶l, Balsam"
+kategorie: "Artikel, Leinöl, Tungöl, Balsam"
 beschreibung: >
   Tung oil boiled with linseed oil, linseed oil stand oil and siccatives.
-For interior and exterior use.  Â   TUNG wood oil varnish dries significantly faster and harder than a linseed oil varnish.
+For interior and exterior use.
+TUNG wood oil varnish dries significantly faster and harder than a linseed oil varnish.
 The surface is initially matt glossy.
 It is used as a finishing varnish on linseed oil primers, as it swells less with water and has better UV resistance than a linseed oil varnish.
 It is very suitable for maintaining all types of hardwoods.
 The formerly well-known Eburit hard drying oil is based on the same ingredients as our wood oil varnish.
 meta_title: "Tung oil varnish"
-meta_description: "7Tung oil natural â pure, hardening wood oil for high-stress surfaces.
+meta_description: "7Tung oil natural – pure, hardening wood oil for high-stress surfaces.
 Solvent-free, weather-resistant, deep-penetrating.
 Suitable for in- & outdoor use."
 bilder:
   - toel.jpg
 price: "22,69 €"